Thunderxy/reddit-word-vectors/README.md

  'What are some of the unwritten rules followed by men/women?', '911 operators of Reddit, what was the most ridiculous thing anyone has called you for?', ...]
- # posts are different from Posts_df beacuse r/askreddit gets alot of new conetent and we only looked at 25 new ones
 ```

 ### Converting unix time to utc: